Dlurak/cssPlayground/README.md

 }
 ```
 Also hides the textarea, so you can't undo it.
 If you do this, you will have to clear your localstorage to get it back.
+This is because this also applies to `body`.

 ## TODO